Does Gymnastics Stunt Your Growth? Find Out More!

 Climbing the ladders in gymnastics is harder than most sports.
-First, are ten levels that gymnasts need to pass before they can be considered as elite gymnasts.
-Second, training is a lot harsher than most sports right now.
-And last but not least, you need to start training young to drill the right movement in your body.
+Training is a lot harsher and you need to start training young to drill the right movement in your body.

 Even the most talented gymnasts have to train like crazy during the competition season.
 Training usually depends on the gym, but the higher your level is, the more hours will be assigned.
 Level 2 requires six hours per week, while levels 8-10 might require 20 hours a week, kind of like a part-time job.
 Also, the training is not easy-peasy either.
 Aside from the usual routine practice, most gymnasts do cardio and a lot of weight lifting to improve stamina.

 Muscles and extra weight are big no-nos for gymnasts.
 Bigger muscles mean more mass and weight, which makes more difficulties in lifting their weight.
 In reality, their rigorous training for long hours gains a side effect of lean and muscular builds caused by muscular hypertrophy.
 Most gymnasts weight less than 150 lbs. or 68 kilos.

 When it comes to diet, gymnasts usually follow a schedule that can be compared to a Ketogenic diet: 70 percent of calories from protein (meat and cheese food) and a mix of carbs and fat from healthy sources.
 However, this can lead to long term malnutrition, which is affected by the intense training regimen based on the finding from the Memorial University of Newfoundland.

 Effects of gymnastics training and diet on puberty